 The increase in computing power, capability, and Internet based connectivity speeds have resulted in the popularity of Computer Aided Engineering and virtual prototyping, where the entire development life-cycle of a product can be seen, altered, and finalised on a computer screen, even before the first component hits the shop floor.

 So, given how much activity happens before components arrive at the shop floor, and how much happens once the product has been made, we can no longer look at manufacturing as simply ‘making things’.
 It entails a lot more than that; it stands for the entire life-cycle of a product.
-This is how we interpret manufacturing at Equitus Engineering Limited.
+This is how we interpret manufacturing at Equitus Design Engineering and Innovations Limited.